alastairmoody-madeye/Engineering-Ladders/README.md

 ## Process

 1. **Follows**: follows the team processes, delivering a consistent flow of features to system
-2. **Enforces**: enforces the team processes, making sure everybody understands the benefits and tradeoffs
+2. **Enforces**: enforces the team processes, making sure everybody understands the benefits and trade-offs
 3. **Challenges**: challenges the team processes, looking for ways to improve them
 4. **Adjusts**: adjusts the team processes, listening to feedback and guiding the team through the changes
 5. **Defines**: defines the right processes for the team's maturity level, balancing agility and discipline